Progoblox/Prac/README.md

 Prac offers a configurable setup, allowing administrators to selectively disable its features for specific players, such as moderators or individuals with special permissions
 (e.g., those utilizing flight capabilities).

+About speed, health and wallhack, the program give 3 warnings to the player data, once the player get 3 warnings, he is kicked from the server.

 # Configuration

 - `config.lua` configuration for a player (server side)